cartopher/automateSanGIS/README.md

 ## Installation

-Note: If you prefer to use an existing virtual environment, all you need to do is run the ‘pip install twill’ command.
+__Note__: *If you prefer to use an existing virtual environment, all you need to do is run the ‘pip install twill’ command.*

 The list of commands used:
 ````